meenakshisureshbabu/ExpenseTracker/README.md

 ### Build Status

-The social icons in this project will not work as it leads to personal information.
+The income and expenses will not be able to filtered by month.

 ### Screenshots